 I have been at it again!
 Since I last posted my Double Chocolate Pudding Cookies recipe on here I have been thinking of new ways to use Instant Pudding or Desserts in a Cookie and this one immediately sprang to mind.
-It seems that the options for cookie or biscuit recipes is pretty endless, I know if you search for Cookie recipes in Pinterest you will be there all day flicking through the weird and wonderful creations people come up with.
+It seems that the options for cookie or biscuit recipes is pretty endless.

 What is always so important to me is that the ingredients in the recipe are those I have on hand.
 There is nothing worse than thinking you will have a baking session then realise that the recipe calls for that one thing you do not have – or 6 things in some cases!
 With this recipe it is mostly basic baking essentials we have in our cupboards (if you are a baker that is – if not remember it does not have to be the flash brand – go budget and still get great results!)

 For this recipe, next time you are at the supermarket grab some Butterscotch Instant Pudding (or Dessert) and some white chocolate drops or bits and have them handy for when the baking bug bites!
 It took me a few weeks to remember to get these in the shopping but the wait was worth it.
 They are just so tasty, soft & decadent.
 I have again used my basic but perfect Chewy Chocolate Chip Cookies Recipe and made a few modifications with the sugar and eggs to get the right balance.